 454.1.2.3.3 Lane markings.
-Pools that are not intended to be utilized for officially sanctioned competition may install lap lane markings provided they meet the following criteria: the markings must be 2 to 6 inches (51 to 152 mm) wide, they must terminate 5 feet (1524 mm) from the end wall in a “T” with the “T” bar at least 18 inches (457.2 mm) long, they must be placed at 7-foot (2134 mm) intervals on center and be no closer than 4 feet (1219 mm) from any side wall, steps or other obstructions.
+Pools that are not intended to be utilized for officially sanctioned competition may install lap lane markings provided they meet the following criteria: the markings must be 2 to 6 inches (51 to 152 mm) wide, they must terminate 5 feet (1524 mm) from the end wall in a “T” with the “T” bar at least 18 inches (457.2 mm) long, they must be placed at 7-foot (2134 mm) minimum intervals on center and be no closer than 4 feet (1219 mm) from any side wall, steps or other obstructions.
 Floating rope lines associated with lap lanes must not obstruct the entrance or exit from the pool and are prohibited when the pool is open for general use. … 454.1.6.5.2 Volume.
 The recirculation system shall be designed to provide a minimum of four turnovers of the pool volume per day.
-Pools that are less than 1,000 square feet (93 m2) at health clubs shall be required to provide eight turnovers per day. …
+Pools that are less than 1,000 square feet (93 m2) at health clubs shall be required to provide a minimum of eight turnovers per day. …

 454.1.9.1 General.
-Water recreation attraction projects … all pools listed in this section shall have a 2 hour turnover rate unless otherwise noted.
+Water recreation attraction projects … all pools listed in this section shall provide a minimum of one turnover every 2 hours unless otherwise noted.

 (SW9932 AM)